NextronSystems/thor-manual/usage/beforeyoubegin.rst

 * THOR Thunderstorm setups
 * Single system live forensics on systems that don't have highest priority on stability

+You can find the information on how to get the TechPreview version in the `THOR Util manual <https://thor-util-manual.nextron-systems.com/en/latest/usage/download-packages.html#thor-techpreview-version>`__.

 THOR Legacy
 ^^^^^^^^^^^